 The Department intends to work with Barnegat Bay partners to accomplish this intensive data collection effort.
-Critical to the success of this endeavor is the need to develop within this comprehensive Quality Assurance Project Plan measures to ensure that the laboratories conducting the analysis are certified for the work, that field staff (DEP and partners) are trained and approved until June 30, 2012 for Barnegat Bay Project work only to conduct the field analyses and sample collection, and that the laboratories are capable of handling the volume of samples.
-Therefore, the initial stage (first 6 months) of sampling effort is designed primarily to test out our capabilities, but will also provide data for condition assessment and a model validation data set.
-This approach is necessitated in part because the monitoring can not be initiated in time to capture an entire growing season, the flow gauging stations will not be installed and operational until at least October, 2011 and monitoring needs may need to be adjusted once modeling tools are selected and the model needs are known.
+Critical to the success of this endeavor is the need to develop within this comprehensive Quality Assurance Project Plan measures to ensure that the laboratories conducting the analysis are certified for the work, that field staff (DEP and partners) are trained and that the laboratories are capable of handling the volume of samples.
+Therefore, the initial stage (first 6 months) of sampling effort is designed primarily to test out our capabilities, but will also provide data for condition assessment and assist with model development.
+This approach is necessitated in part because the monitoring can not be initiated in time to capture an entire growing season, the flow gauging stations will not be installed and operational until April, 2012 and monitoring needs may need to be adjusted once modeling tools are selected and the model needs are known.
 Another need to be met, which requires that this sampling program be initiated immediately, is to enhance baseline data to evaluate and capture the effect of implementing measures to reduce nutrient and other pollutant loads through stormwater infrastructure retrofits and fertilizer use restrictions.
 Once proof of concept has been achieved and adjustments made as needed, a minimum of a full year of monitoring will be required to develop modeling tools.
 If abnormal weather patterns prevail, it may be necessary to extend monitoring further in order to collect sufficient hydrodynamic, water chemistry, biological, flow, current, and sediment flux data for development of water quality/quantity models of the Barnegat Bay Estuary.